Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Pmax = 10,000 lb / inch^2

-These bending resistances are barely sufficient to allow a crane to lift one end of a horizontal movable fuel bundle without that bundle buckling.
+These bending resistances are barely sufficient to allow a crane to lift one end of a horizontal movable fuel bundle without the projecting support pipe buckling.
+For transportation purposes each fuel bundleproe should be temporarily surrounded by a length of 8.625 inch OD pipe held inplace by radial set screws. this pipe must firmly press against the bottom of the support pipe fins.

 PASSIVE FUEL BUNDLES:

 In order to achieve fuel bundle mounting interchangability the passive fuel bundles are the same physical size and are mounted in the same manner as the active fuel bundles.
-However, the passive fuel bundles are supported by open steel lattice components so that they are not movable and remain in a fixed position with respect to the fixed fuel bundle matrix.
+However, the passive fuel bundles are supported by open steel lattice components so that they are not movable and remain in fixed positions.

 HORIZONTAL FUEL ASSEMBLY MOVEMENT CLEARANCE: